-One patient said said: “My name is Rudy!
-I cut my knee very badly today and whist I was being treated my Dad and I enjoyed laughing and giggling at your amazing digital animals.
-They are brill- thank you.”
+One patient said: ‘My name is Rudy.
+I cut my knee very badly today and while I was being treated, my Dad and I enjoyed laughing and giggling at your amazing digital animals.
+They are brill – thank you.’

 Due to the success of The Zoo, we have also installed it in the paediatric outpatients department.
 The Zoo will also be the subject of a full clinical trial in 2018 to objectively assess the impact of the intervention on the distress and perceived pain of the patients.
 A pilot of the study indicates a reduction of up to 30% in observable signs of pain and distress, and we are excited to verify this with the full study.